Myths about abortion and women's mental health are widespread, experts say - KTVZ

 The Turnaway Study also looked at the short- and long-term impact of being denied an abortion.
 Results showed women who were turned away were more likely to experience significant anxiety and stress.

 “And then at the time of being denied an abortion, those symptoms go even higher.
-And then over time, they do dissipate,” said Briggs, an associate professor at UCSF.
+And then over time, they do dissipate,” said Biggs, an associate professor at UCSF.

 A 2012 study found the risk of death associated with childbirth is approximately 14 times higher than the risk from abortion.